Alternative Dispute Resolution (ADR) Benefits

 ADR grants the parties the experience to settle disputes in a single procedure without lengthy and ongoing hearings in the courtroom.

 Court proceedings and litigations are usually open to the public.
-If you don't want the whole world to know you and your partner decided to have a divorce, parties can reach an agreement through ADR to keep all proceedings and conclusions confidential.
+If you don't want the whole world to know about your dispute with someone else, parties can reach an agreement through ADR to keep all proceedings and conclusions confidential.
 It gives the parties involved the freedom to concentrate on the settlement without any public impact.

 ADR may maintain the chances of any continuing contractual relationship between the disputing parties during workplace conflict where litigation and court proceedings can kill the professional relationship.

 A consultation with the mediator, Karima Muhammad, on Alternative Dispute Resolution will help you understand the advantages and possible pitfalls with each ADR approach.
 However, if you have a legal question on how each ADR approach impacts your case, please consult with a licensed attorney.
-For more information or to schedule a consultation with Karima Muhammad, don't hesitate to contact us today.
+For more information or to schedule a consultation with Karima Muhammad, click on the chat button for assistance.